-Today, Nestlé and Grupo Bimbo are investing in the application of innovative satellite technology in order to generate a detailed understanding of current land use in La Encrucijada.
-This data has provided the basis for multi-stakeholder collaboration with the shared goals of supporting conservation and sustainable development in La Encrucijada.
+Today, Nestlé and Grupo Bimbo are investing in innovative satellite technology to generate a detailed understanding of current land use in La Encrucijada.
+This data is the basis for multi-stakeholder collaboration in support of conservation and sustainable development in La Encrucijada.
 The vision is for palm oil production – with its global supply chain and sustainability commitments – to serve as a vehicle for broader compliance with La Encrucijada’s management plan.
-Global not for profit Earthworm Foundation is coordinating this public-private sector collaboration.